onlyjazz/flask-docs/docs/manage_subjects.md

 <a href="https://www.flaskdata.io">![Screenshot](img/flaskdata_logo.PNG)</a>
 #Manage Subjects
 In the left menu bar click on Subjects.

-In this page - Subjects index you can see study subjects and their CRFs data.
+On this page - Subjects index you can see study subjects and their CRFs data.

-You can filter Subjects by site, or what you want by the **Search** filter and then click **APPLY**
+You can filter Subjects by site, or other specifications using **Search** filter and clicking **APPLY**.

-You can click on each subject and go to Flask Events
+You can click on each subject and go to Flask Events.

 ##Flask Events
-In flask events page you see al subject's events, crfs and data.
+On the flask events page you see all of the subject's events, CRFs and data.

 !!! note

-    You can just view the data (cannot edit and add CRFs).
+    You can only view the data (cannot edit or add CRFs).
-    Just site role users can edit Subject's data.
+    Only site role users can edit Subject's data.

 You can see all subject's events list.

 By click on event - list of this event CRFs opens.

-You can view the data by click on **View** option.
+You can view the data by click on the **View** option.

 ![Screenshot](img/subjects/flask_events_ca_view.PNG)

-Customer admin user has permissions to re-open the closed CRFs.
+The customer admin user has permissions to re-open the closed CRFs.

 ##Add Subject
-Site role user can add subject on his/her site.
+Site role user can add subject on their site.

-Click on **ADD SUBJECT** green button adds a new subject
+Click on the green **ADD SUBJECT** button to add a new subject

 ![Screenshot](img/subjects/subjeects_add_one_click.PNG)

-If study has ePRO, CRC should define subject's email and phone number
+If the study has ePRO, CRC should define the subject's email and phone number.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NVOpTfqu-eQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In Subjects index page there is **Actions** blue button with Edit and Profile options.
+On the subjects index page there is a blue **Actions** button with Edit and Profile options.

-By check a subject and click Edit/Profile you open Profile page.
+By check a subject and Edit/Profile you open the Profile page.

 ##Subject Profile
-In Subject Profile page site role user can edit subject's data by click on the pen.
+In Subject Profile page, site role user can edit subject's data by clicking on the pen.

 ![Screenshot](img/subjects/subject_edit.PNG)

 * Email - The email of this subject
-* Mobile phone - Phone number
+* Mobile phone - The phone number of this subject
 * Status - The status of this subject

 There are Studies, Sites and comments cards of this subject.

 ###Actions
-In subject profile page there is an **ACTIONS** green button with a few options:
+On the subject profile page, there is a green **ACTIONS** button with the following options:

 * Welcome back - This option appears if study has PRO.
-* Reset password - send email with reset password require.
+* Reset password - This option sends an email with a reset password required link.

 ##Subject Events
-By click on subject in Subjects Index page, the Flask Events page opens.
+By clicking on subject on the Subjects Index page, the Flask Events page opens.

-In this page site role user can [create events, add CRFs, Enter data, Deactivate CRF etc.](./manage_data.md#create-event-by-crf)
+In this page site role user can [create events, add CRFs, enter data, deactivate CRF, etc.](./manage_data.md#create-event-by-crf)

 ###Send Message
-In subject's Flask Events page there is **SEND MESSAGE** green button.
+In subject's Flask Events page there is a green **SEND MESSAGE** button.

-Click on this button open a page with option to send Email/SMS to subject.
+Clicking on this button open a page with option to send Email/SMS to the subject.

 ![Screenshot](img/subjects/subject_send_message.PNG)

 ###Randomize
-If study has PRO with [Randomized option](./manage_forms.md#study-schedules)
+If a study has PRO with [Randomized option](./manage_forms.md#study-schedules)

 An additional button will appear - **RANDOMIZED**